angelabad/angelabadme/curriculum/content/_index.md

 Sole creator and manager in charge of a fully autoscaling platform tolerant to failure with thousands of users.
 Architect of backend / frontend / workers, created using infrastructure such as code using Terraform, Cloudformation, packer and ansible as primary tools; with technologies such as AWS: vpc, ec2, opsworks and sqs among others.
 Everything totally monitored using Cloudwatch, Pagerduty and Icinga2.

-* Implement and manage infrastructure based on?
-Packer, Ansible y Terraform
+* Implement and manage infrastructure based on Packer, Ansible y Terraform
 * Manage the entire Amazon AWS platform: Iam, Api Gateways, Lambdas, VPCs, Sqs,  load balancers, auto-scaling
 * Monitor the entire infrastructure using New Relic, Pagerduty, Cloudwatch and Icinga2
 * Control Security for the entire system and platform: Access control, ssl, firewalls
 * Configure and Manage git repositories, hosted on bitbucket
-* Configure and maintain entire office network and and servers.
+* Configure and maintain entire office network and servers.

 ###### *September 2000 - October 2009*
-### Grupo Ikusnett - Principal System Administrator
+### Grupo Ikusnet - Principal System Administrator

 Part of a team in charge of administering a large fleet of servers.
 In charge of the configuration and maintenance of bbdd, email, web, git, etc. Using Puppet and Debian servers, as well as monitoring tools such as Nagios.
 Managing bare-metal servers to share files over Samba and NFS.